mayonorris/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch hello : creates an empty file named hello

-chmod +x hello : adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+chmod -rwxr--r-- : adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.